 The range of anticipated results differs for both men and women depending on the purpose of treatment.
-Men generally prefer a more chiselled and square jawline compared with women who prefer a softer and defined jawline without the features of a square jaw.
-Jawline contouring is particularly applicable to those of Asian ethnicity as they tend to have a wider and more flatter facial structure.
+Men generally prefer a more chiselled and square jawline compared with women, who prefer a softer and defined jawline without the features of a square jaw.
+Jawline contouring is particularly applicable to Asian ethnicities as they tend to have a wider and flatter facial structure.
 The use of dermal fillers can add increased length and definition to contour the Asian face.
-Functional impairment can also be addressed with jawline fillers especially those who have Temperomandibular or TMJ dysfunction.
-The TMJ joint joins the jaw bone or mandible to the facial skeleton and this joint can become acutely inflamed through overuse or from traumatic injury.
-The use of jawline neuromodulator can relax the masseter muscle and subsequently reduce the level of inflammation and reduce pain and discomfort.
-For patients with large amounts of skin laxity may benefit more from facial rejuvenation surgery.
-Surgical procedures include the use of chin implants to slim up the jawline and also submental liposuction to remove localised fat deposits and define the jawline.
+Functional impairment can also be addressed with jawline fillers, especially for those who have temporomandibular or TMJ dysfunction.
+The TMJ joint joins the jaw bone or mandible to the facial skeleton, and this joint can become acutely inflamed through overuse or traumatic injury.
+The use of jawline neuromodulators can relax the masseter muscle and subsequently reduce inflammation and pain, and discomfort.
+For patients with large amounts of skin, laxity may benefit more from facial rejuvenation surgery.
+Surgical procedures include using chin implants to slim up the jawline and submental liposuction to remove localised fat deposits and define the jawline.

-The use of jawline fillers works best for well selected patients who have realistic expectations of what treatment can achieve.
-Some patients may achieve a jawline contour which is apparent from a side view but may look less impressive in frontal view head on.
-It is also important not to inject too much filler which may lead to an excessively angular jawline and lead to an overmasculinised appearance.
+The use of jawline fillers works best for well-selected patients with realistic expectations of what treatment can achieve.
+Some patients may achieve a jawline contour apparent from a side view but may look less impressive in a frontal view head-on.
+It is also important not to inject too much filler, which may lead to an excessively angular jawline and an over masculinised appearance.

 Preparation for jawline fillers

 The success of jawline fillers relies on the patient being properly prepared for the procedure in the weeks beforehand.
-Prior to the procedure, you will be required to stop certain products and medications and also reduce intake of certain foods that are high alpha-omega 3.
+Before the procedure, you will be required to stop certain products and medications and also reduce intake of certain foods that are high in alpha-omega 3.

 Two weeks before jawline filler injections

 Patients should avoid fish, fish oil nuts or seeds or NSAIDS such as ibuprofen which have been shown to increase the risk of bleeding.
 Arnica tablets are very useful to help with reducing any post-injection bruising.
 Arnica tablets can be purchased over the counter from most pharmacies.
-If you are on any prescription medicines which are known to increase the risk of bleeding then these may need to be stopped before treatment.
-It is very important to speak with your GP before stopping any medicines and also to receive instruction on the best time to restart the medication.
-Patients on medicines which are vital for health should not stop their medicines in any circumstances.
+If you are on any prescription medicines which are known to increase the risk of bleeding, then these may need to be stopped before treatment.
+It is essential to speak with your GP before stopping any medicines and receive instructions on the best time to restart the medication.
+Patients on medicines vital for health should not stop their medicines under any circumstances.
 In this instance, having a cosmetic procedure may not be appropriate.
-Patients with a history of cold sores will need to commence a preventive course of acyclovir prior to treatment.
+Patients with a history of cold sores will need to commence a preventive course of antivirals before treatment.
 This is to ensure there is no flare-up of herpes virus infection.
 Your doctor will be able to prescribe this for you before treatment.
-Finally it is very important to read and understand the treatment consent form so you are fully familiar with the benefits, risks and complications associated with dermal filler treatment.
+Finally, it is essential to read and understand the treatment consent form so you are fully familiar with the benefits, risks and complications associated with dermal filler treatment.

 Please make sure to eat a light meal before your filler injections.
 This helps to raise blood sugar and minimise the risk of fainting during treatment.
-Many people are understandably apprehensive about needle injections and this is amplified by not having eaten or drunk anything before your treatment.
+Many people are understandably apprehensive about needle injections, which is amplified by not having eaten or drunk before your treatment.

-Please refrain from wearing any make-up before dermal filler treatment on the areas which are planned for treatment.
-Your practitioner will need to remove any make-up from the treatment area before your procedure.
-You can bring a light make-up product to apply for camouflage immediately after filler treatment.
+Please refrain from wearing any make-up before dermal filler treatment on the areas planned for treatment.
+Your practitioner must remove any makeup from the treatment area before your procedure.
+You can bring a light make-up product to apply for camouflage immediately after the filler treatment.